Major brownfield regeneration drives future community

 Anchorwood Bank is one of the most significant brownfield regeneration sites in south west England.

-Fronting the River Taw, this high quality, mixed use scheme has brought employment, housing and economic development to this area of North Devon to create a sense of community and place.
+Fronting the River Taw, this high-quality, 160,000 sq. m mixed-use scheme has brought employment, housing and economic development to this area of North Devon to create a sense of community and place.

-In 2009, Hydrock was appointed by Development Securities’ joint venture with Wessex Investors to undertake a due diligence exercise on this 16-hectare former industrial site.
+In 2009, Hydrock was appointed by Development Securities’ joint venture with Wessex Investors to undertake a due diligence exercise on this 39-acre former industrial site.
 The site benefited from an extant consent for retail use, and our client was seeking consent for a supermarket, retail park and residential.

 Our due diligence identified the technical challenges and constraints of the site and informed the strategy required for each phase of the proposed development.
 Of particular note was the importance of protecting an immediately adjacent Site of Special Scientific Interest (SSSI) and County Wildlife Site (CWS).